Meet the Founder

 - Non-recyclable plastic toys

-- Source toys, wherever possible, made of natural materials and non-toxic paints
+- Source educational toys made of natural materials and non-toxic paints

 - Use waste-free packaging, including locally-made upcycled cloth bags